-To some, the word “chandelier” might evoke visions of a glimmering multi-branch gilded antique piece like the one hanging in the ballroom in Beauty and the Beast.
-Or it may be reminiscent of the light fixtures dripping in Swarovski crystals at the Baccarat Hotel in NYC.
-But just like dressers and chairs have evolved over time, modern chandeliers look nothing like their traditional counterparts.
+To some, the word chandelier might evoke visions of a glimmering, multi-branch gilded antique piece like the one hanging in the ballroom in Beauty and the Beast.
+Or it may be reminiscent of the light fixtures dripping in Swarovski crystals at the Baccarat Hotel in New York City.
+But just as dressers and chairs have evolved over time, modern chandeliers look nothing like their traditional counterparts.

-This type of chandelier comes in a variety of shapes: circular, hexagonal, or triangular, and they use anything from traditional incandescent bulbs to LED technology.
+This type of chandelier comes in a variety of shapes: circular, hexagonal, or triangular, and uses anything from traditional incandescent bulbs to LED technology.
 The one thing they all have in common: They’re bold, angular (or circular), and make a contemporary statement wherever they’re hung.

 Using floral motifs in a chandelier is not a new art form, but modern lighting designers are approaching the use of botanicals in a fresh new way: Florals are no longer simply a decorative accent to the light fixture—they are the light fixture.
 Seen in materials ranging from plaster to burnished brass and bold chrome, they’d give any room a romantic but modern perspective.